 We only had our girls after we were already back in Africa, and it’s the kind of children they are that makes me eternally grateful that we don’t live in the UK.
-Here are my reasons:

 HATE THEM!
-They wear the bare minimum required for modesty’s sake and that’s okay because it means I only have to fight with them for abour three months of the year during the winter monts.
-If I had to fight with them for 10 months of the year, I’d have lost my mind three years ago!
+They wear the bare minimum required for modesty’s sake.
+That’s okay because it means I only have to fight with them for about three months of the year, during the winter months.
+If I had to fight with them for 10 months of the year I’d have lost my mind three years ago!

-Every time they need to put them on whether it’s as we are leaving the house or exiting the car involves a screaming match or me quietly sobbing to myself begging them to ‘put your shoes on’.
+Every time they need to put their shoes on, whether it’s as we are leaving the house or exiting the car, involves a screaming match.
+That or you can find me quietly sobbing to myself, begging them to ‘put your shoes on’.
 The ONLY exception to this is welly boots that they will wear if it is raining for the sole purpose of jumping in muddy puddles a la Peppa Effing Pig!

 I’m really not the best mom when it comes to keeping them entertained.
-I can maybe do two fun activities with them per day, but them I’m bored, they’re bored and it’s not fun anymore.
+I can maybe do two fun activities with them per day.
+Then I’m bored, they’re bored and it’s not fun anymore.
 Fortunately 90% of the time I can make them go and play outside!
 Contrary to uneducated opinion, there are no lions or crocodiles roaming the streets, and MOST snakes are in the bush, not in town where we live.
 So when I say ‘go play outside’, they go and amuse themselves in the garden, riding their bikes, playing in the sandpit, destroying the garden or swimming (although I do supervise that).

 In the UK everyone walks everywhere: from your house to the bus stop, or the train to the shops, or to school, or to the park.
 Here, we drive.
-The most walking they do is from the car to the school gate which is no more than 20 meters on a bad day if I don’t get parking where I want; and even in those 20 meters they are unable to grasp the concept of ‘wait for the cars to pass, don’t run out in the road’!
+The most walking they do is from the car to the school gate which is no more than 20 meters on a bad day if I don’t get parking where I want.
+Even in those 20 meters they are unable to grasp the concept of ‘wait for the cars to pass, don’t run out in the road’!
 Other children are entirely capable of this.
 Mine are NOT!
 So thank goodness we don’t have to do it!

-I’m sure that child services would have been called to report me for child abuse long ago because I scream at my kids ALL day.
-In my defense, they are almost certainly deaf.
+I’m sure that child services would have been called to report me for child abuse long ago because I yell at my kids A LOT.
+In my defence, they are almost certainly deaf.
 They must be.
 Why else would they not hear me asking them 20 times to put their effing shoes on?
 They only respond when I scream the request.
 I’m not joking!
-Fortunately here, the open spaces allow for a certain amount of loud yelling, and people also generally mind their own business.
+Fortunately, here, the open spaces allow for a certain amount of loud yelling, and people also generally mind their own business.

-I would love to go back for a week, visit my family, spend time with my sister in London, wandering the streets, shopping, lunching, sight-seeing, catching up with old friends.
+I would love to go back for a week, visit my family, spend time with my sister in London, wandering the streets, shopping, lunching, sightseeing, catching up with old friends.
 But I would only go if I could go ON MY OWN!
 If I have to take the kids with I’d rather not go.